dddimcha/embodiOS/README.md

 ## 🌟 Overview

-NOVA is a revolutionary operating system where AI models serve as the kernel, enabling natural language control of hardware and system resources.
-Instead of traditional command-line interfaces or system calls, NOVA understands plain English.
+NOVA is a revolutionary operating system where AI models serve as the kernel, enabling natural language control of hardware and system resources through text commands.
+Instead of traditional command-line interfaces or system calls, NOVA understands plain English text input.

+**Note:** NOVA processes natural language as text.
+The "Voice AI" refers to the conversational nature of the interface, not audio processing.
+For actual voice input, see our [voice demo example](docs/voice-demo.md).

 ```bash
 > Turn on GPIO pin 17